T 2:00-4:00p.m., R 9:00-11:00a.m.

 Mougoué, Jacqueline-Bethel.
 “African Women do not Look Good in Wigs: Gender, Beauty Rituals and Cultural Identity in Anglophone Cameroon, 1961-1972.”
 Feminist Africa Issue 21.
 [Accepted and forthcoming]

 "Big Buttocks and Sultry Behavior: Perceptions of Post-Colonial African Women in British Women’s Travel Narratives."
 In Women, Gender, and Sexualities in Africa, edited by Toyin Falola and Nana Akua Amponsah.
 Durham: Carolina Academic Press, 2013, 53-68.

 Book Review: When Sex Threatened the State: Illicit Sexuality, Nationalism, and Politics in Colonial Nigeria, 1900-1958, by Saheed Aderinto.
 Journal of West African History Vol. 2, No. 1 (Spring 2016): 211-214.

 "'Gossiping has Wrecked a lot of Homes': Gender and Nationalism in the Federated State of West Cameroon, 1961-1972".
 Under review.

 "'Housewives at Husbands' Throats': Recalcitrant Wives, Education and Honor in a Central African Nation."
 Under review.

-“The Catholic Women’s Association, Political Authority and Transnational Black Feminism in 1960s Cameroon.”
+“The Catholic Women’s Association: Gender, Political Power and Transnational Feminisms in 1960s Cameroon.”
 In progress.